CompVis/stable-diffusion/README.md

 and optionally upscale the image to a higher resolution.

 To use the ability, clone the [GFPGAN repository](https://github.com/TencentARC/GFPGAN) and follow their installation instructions.
-By default, we expect GFPGAN to be installed in a 'gfpgan' sibling directory.
+By default, we expect GFPGAN to be installed in a 'GFPGAN' sibling directory.

 You may also want to install Real-ESRGAN, if you want to enhance non-face regions in the image by installing the pip Real-ESRGAN package.